Before You Apply

 Prepare your documents

-When you apply, you’ll need to submit your transcripts and two essays.
-If you’re applying to the Honors College or GPPA, you’ll also need two letters of recommendation.
+When you apply, you’ll need to submit your transcripts and prerequisite form.
+If you’re applying to the coordinated program, you’ll also need two letters of recommendation.
 Get started on those now!
-Refer to the UIC Application Tips page for all the specifics.
+Refer to the Applying page for all the specifics.

 Have your test scores sent in advance